centau/ecr/docs/api/Registry.md

 ### removing()

-Returns a [signal](Signal) which is fired whenever the given component is being removed from an entity.
+Returns a [signal](Signal) which is fired whenever the given component is removed from an entity.

 - **Type**

     ```lua
-    function Registry:removing<T>(component: T): Signal<Entity, nil>
+    function Registry:removing<T>(component: T): Signal<entity, nil>
     ```

 - **Details**

-    The signal is fired *before* the component is actually removed.
-You can retrieve the component value within the signal listener.
+    The signal is fired *before* the component is removed.

+    The listener is called with the entity.

     ::: warning
     Components cannot be added or removed within a listener.